I am the developer of the Anagram Genius software which is now on its 9th major version after a development history starting in 1988!

 I estimate that the software has been used directly (trial downloads, customers or online use) by approximately five million people.
 Many tens of millions more have been exposed to the software indirectly, either through publicity or by enjoying the anagrams the software created.

 The software has also had numerous mentions in print publications, radio and television.
 Most of the good anagrams discovered in the last fifteen years were generated with my software.
-A selection of print articles which also mention me can be found here.

 As a consequence of my knowledge of and involvement in the subject and the power of the internet in enabling people to find me, I’m frequently consulted whenever the subject of anagrams comes up.
 These include significant numbers of authors, numerologists, Shakespeare authorship researchers and various others.
 I have even done some paid expert witness work relating to a US lawsuit where anagrams were core to the matter in dispute.

 Douglas Adams, the writer and author of The Hitchhiker’s Guide to the Galaxy was a customer and fan of the software.
 In private email correspondence he told me that he was planning to write a book of children’s stories called “Loud, mad sagas” (an anagram of “Douglas Adams”).
 Unfortunately (and sadly for everyone who like me who is a fan of his writing) he died before he could write it.

 David Bowie is also a user of the software.
 When the National Portrait Gallery had an exhibition called Faces of the Century he was asked to select some portraits and chose to illustrate each one with hundreds of anagrams of their names generated straight of the Anagram Genius software.
 He was good enough to prominently credit the anagramgenius.com website both in the exhibition and the book of the exhibition.